brombres/ImageSize/README.md

     Splits apart each image into "WxH" individual images.
 "W" and "H" are column and row counts, not pixel sizes.

+  stack
+    Combines all images by overlaying them from first/bottom to last/top using alpha blending.

 EXAMPLES
   # Print the image size of every JPG.
   imagesize *.jpg